-In 2011, non-operating items included other expenses of $\notin 2.2$ million (2010: $\notin 1.2$ million), which predominantly resulted from foreign exchange losses, and finance income of $\notin 1.4$ million (2010: $\notin 4.1$ million), mainly comprising realized gains on marketable securities sold in the period.
-Compared to 2011, more marketable securities had been sold in 2010 for the financing of the in-licensing of a compound from Xencor in June 2010, resulting in higher gains on marketable securities.
+In 2011, non-operating items included other expenses of \in 2.2 million (2010: \in 1.2 million), which predominantly resulted from foreign exchange losses, and finance income of \in 1.4 million (2010: \in 4.1 million), mainly comprising realized gains on marketable securities sold in the period.
+Compared to 2011, more marketable securities had been sold in 2010 for the financing of the in-licensing of a compound from Xencor in June 2010 and the acquisition of Sloning BioTechnology GmbH in October 2010, resulting in higher gains on marketable securities.